Skip to main content

 As a result, they are now in a position to determine – beyond any reasonable doubt – precisely who is crossing the country's borders.

-Furthermore, these biometric-based solutions, including an Automated Fingerprint Identification System (AFIS) supplied by Thales, provide the foundations for applications and use cases extending far beyond border management.
+Furthermore, these biometric-based solutions, including an Automated Fingerprint Identification System (AFIS) supplied by Thales, provide the foundations for applications and use cases far beyond border management.

 Thales has also been contributing to the national ID card program since 2009.